Biden to unveil plan to blunt potential COVID surge this winter - NewsBreak

 Federal officials also will increase the number of rapid tests that are distributed at no cost through community health centers and rural clinics.

-Biden is scheduled to deliver remarks on the plan Thursday afternoon at the National Institutes of Health in Bethesda, Maryland.
+Biden is scheduled to deliver remarks on the plan Thursday afternoon at the National Institutes of Health in Bethesda, Md.

 New travel rules